gamename/raspberry-pi-pico-w-mailbox-sensor/README.md

 I retraced my steps, confirmed my wiring, and poured over lots of search results.
 I even revisited the vendor's reed switch documentation.
 That turned out to be very instructive.
 Here is what I found in their product writeup:<br>
 ![](.README_images/5d13c214.png)<br>
-...which is exactly the [opposite](https://en.wikipedia.org/wiki/Reed_switch) of the Normally Open (NO)/Normally Closed (NC) standard.<br><br>
+...which is exactly the [opposite](https://en.wikipedia.org/wiki/Reed_switch) of how Normally Open (NO)/Normally Closed (NC) switches operate.
+In other words, they built it wrong.<br><br>
 Here is how it is **supposed** to work:<br>
-_"The contacts are usually normally open, closing when a magnetic field is present, or they may be normally closed and open when a magnetic field is applied. "_<br>
+>_"The contacts are usually normally open, closing when a magnetic field is present, or they may be normally closed and
+>open when a magnetic field is applied. "_<br>

 So I moved my wiring to the "incorrect" connection on the switch and it began to work - sorta.
 I did get the expected behavior from the switch, but it was still intermittent.
 Sometimes when closing the mailbox door (and theoretically closing the circuit) nothing would happen.
 The Python script did not sense any change.
 That convinced me to try using